What is hearing loss?

-Pain relief medications, antibiotics, corticosteroid ear drops as well as keeping the ear dry are all treatments for swimmer’s ear.
+Pain relief medications, antibiotics, corticosteroid ear drops, as well as keeping the ear dry are all treatments for swimmer’s ear.

-Hearing loss comorbidities
+Hearing loss co-morbidities

-Hearing and covid
+Hearing and Covid-19

 Hearing loss and balance issues have also been reported, but less is known about these side effects.
-It is suggested that much like the common cold and influenza, COVID-19 causes inflammation, which can result in congestion in the middle ear.
+It is suggested that much like the common cold and influenza, Covid-19 causes inflammation, which can result in congestion in the middle ear.

 Can hearing loss cause dizziness?